gkellogg/gkellogg.github.io/_posts/2010-12-28-rdfrdfa-rdfrdfxml-and-rdfn3-0-3-0-releases.md

           * In Writer
               * Use only `:prefixes` for creating _QNames_.
               * Add `:standard_prefixes` and `:default_namespace` options.
-              * Use &#8220;&#8221;&#8221; for multi-line quotes, or anything including escaped characters
+              * Use """ for multi-line quotes, or anything including escaped characters
           * In Reader
               * URI canonicalization and validation.
               * Added `:canonicalize`, and `:intern` options.
               * Added `#prefixes` method returning a hash of prefix definitions.
               * Change `:strict` option to `:validate`.
-              * Add check to ensure that predicates are not literals, it&#8217;s not legal in any RDF variant.
+              * Add check to ensure that predicates are not literals, It's not legal in any RDF variant.
       * RSpec 2 compatibility

 **[RDF::RDFXML](https://rubygems.org/gems/rdf-rdfxml)**